Naereen/web-sphinx/sublimetext.en.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 .. note:: Plugin ?

-   A `plugin`_ is an additional component that completes a `software`_ host to provide it with new features.
+   For computer softwares, `plugins`_ are additionals component that completes a `software`_ host to provide it with new features.

 Sublime Text can be equipped with a package manager that allows users to find, install, update and remove additional packages without even having to restart Sublime Text!